DoD Disability Retired Pay

 Disability evaluation to include the PEB and appellate review, counseling, case management and final disposition.

 Pursuant to DoD Directive 1332.18, the sole standard to be used in making determinations of unfitness due to physical disability shall be unfitness to perform duties of the member's office, grade, rank or rating because of disease or injury.
 The assignment of disability ratings shall be based on the Department of Veterans Affairs (VA) Schedule for Rating Disabilities (VASRD).

 The military disability retirement plan is a defined benefit plan that incorporates basic pay history and either the number of years of service (YOS) or severity of the disability.
 To qualify for disability retirement, the soldier must be deemed unfit for military service and have a disability rating of at least 30%.
 The monthly retirement pay begins immediately after retirement and continues for the duration of the retired member’s lifetime.
 A member deemed unfit with less than a 30 percent disability receives a Disability Severance payment.

 The basic retirement formula is:

 YOS x 2 ½ % x retired base pay; OR

 % of disability (not to exceed 75%) x retired pay base.

-When a member is retired for disability, he or she is entitled to all the rights and privileges of any other military retiree.
+When a member is retired for disability, they are entitled to all the rights and privileges of any other military retiree.
 This includes entitlement to a military retired identification (ID) card that authorizes medical care, Post Exchange (PX) and commissary shopping privileges, and use of morale, welfare and recreation facilities (space-available).
-There are no provisions in the law for increasing or decreasing a Soldier's compensable disability rating after the effective date of permanent retirement.
+There are no provisions in the law for increasing or decreasing a soldier's compensable disability rating after the effective date of permanent retirement.

 For more information, visit the following DoD web links to obtain the DoD disability directive, instruction, and policy memorandums modifying this document: